-Summary: Lucy, a dancer and amateur storyteller has to deal with some changes to the choreography she worked so hard on.
-Natsu, a choreographer and coach, also one of Lucy’s childhood friends.
+Summary: Lucy, a dancer and amateur storyteller has to deal with some changes to the choreography she worked so hard on; Natsu, a choreographer and coach, also one of Lucy’s childhood friends.
 When the two are set into an arrangement, the question of will this work out is ever present.
+Inspired by a comic by ayumichi-me on tumblr.

 Lucy was outside in her garden, working on her turns.
 Her mind was filled with the happenings of the exhausting day.
 She had been told to change her choreography and make it easier, just because one person couldn’t get the tondue plié right.
 Then Aquarius told her that her choreography would be adjusted again when whatever choreographer and coach came in the next day.
 Over all, she was filled with turmoil, and figured turning could do her some good.
 However, she stopped working on her turns when the song switched to the one she had choreographed.